pointOfive/Home/Code/README.md

 ## Python

-To see examples of data analysis using Python and supporting tools, please visit the [Data Analysis](www.google.com) page.
+To see examples of data analysis using Python and supporting tools, please see the [data analysis page](www.google.com).

-With respect to algorithm prototyping and implementation, I have agumented the [C++ coding practice below](#c) with the following.
+The following are examples of algorithm prototyping and implementation (using Python), and are meant to agument the [C++ coding practice below](#c).

 #### BST problem
 - Fix swapped BST nodes (amazon question)